RU-Automated-Reasoning-Group/GCRL-LTL/README.md

 ## Setup

-Environment for Ant16rooms experiment is developed mainly based on the following version of packages:
+The environment for the Ant16rooms experiment is based on the following version of the packages:
 ```
 	numpy=1.18.5
 	torch=1.5.1